Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Experiments

 \subsection{Hyper-parameters}

-This paper uses the uncased BERT-base model to generate sentence pair representations.
-We use the output of ``[CLS]'' on the last layer of BERT as a representation of the QA pair.
-The encoding layer uses a single-layer neural network with the hyperbolic tangent activation function to generate the 200-D vector representations.
-We use 40 tokens and 200 tokens as the maximum question length and the maximum answer length respectively.
-We set the bucket size to 15.
+This paper employs the bert-base-uncased model to generate representations for sentence pairs.
+We utilize the output of the ``[CLS]'' token from the final layer of BERT as a representation of the QA pair.
+The projection layer employs a single-layer neural network with the hyperbolic tangent activation function to generate 200-dimensional vector representations.
+We use 40 tokens as the maximum length for questions and 200 tokens for answers.
+The cache size is set to 15.

-Adam \cite{kingma2014adam} optimization algorithm is adopted to update the model parameters.
-We use a bert-base-uncased model for fine-tuning on the passage reranking datasets.
+The AdamW optimization algorithm \cite{loshchilov2017decoupled} is used to update the model parameters.
+We fine-tune the bert-base-uncased model on the passage reranking datasets.
 The models run on an Intel(R) Xeon(R) Platinum 8163 CPU @ 2.50GHz (Mem: 330G) \& 8 Tesla V100s and an Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz (Mem: 256) \& 8 RTX 2080Tis.